 Highly sociable, he became great friends with William Hawkins and other members of the painters department.
 He was an active member of the works cycling club and took part in their social rides and races.

+His great love was the local bird life.
 He would spend hours in the countryside with other members of the painters shop sketching birds in the wild and would buy or borrow captured birds to study.

-Charles Baldwyn also became very popular among Worcesters well to do customers and his renditions of small birds and landscapes were much sought after.
+Charles Baldwyn also became very popular among Royal Worcesters well to do customers and his renditions of small birds and landscapes were much sought after.

 Charley quickly developed his own speciality, notably paintings of flying swans and birds in moonlit scenes.
 They became his trademark or signature pieces and during his employment with the Worcester factory, no other decorator was allowed to paint them.